kitschpatrol/ofxPango/readme.md

 -----

 ##This Fork
-kitschpatrol's fork is currently working towards getting this running on of 9.0 / 64 bit on mac and windows.
+Kitschpatrol's fork adds openFrameworks 9.0 and 64-bit support.
+(64 bit support on Windows pending.)

 Notes:

 Building Dependencies:

 The dependency libraries for mac were built through homebrew.
-Two formulae had to be modified to build static libs instead of dylibs.
+The binaries are included for convenience.
+For the record, two formulae had to be modified to build static libs instead of dylibs.

 	// from the /homebrew folder in this repo brew rm cairo